NeXuS375/Tree-Data-Structure/README.md

 ```

 **Note:** The `-h` or `--help` option provides help on how to use RP Tree.
+          The folder named "hello" is a dummy folder for test purposes.
+          This program will only work if the folder you are viewing the tree structure of has a common parent directory with the folder named "rptree_project"

 To take a quick test on **RP Tree**, you can use the sample `home/` directory provided along with the application's code and run the following command: